V4Fire/Core/src/core/data/README.md

 Mind that the default V4Fire implementation of a data provider by default sends events for "upd", "add", "del" requests.
 These events have the same name with methods that produce them.

-3. `method` — a pair of get/set methods to provide a type of a HTTP request:
+3. `method` — a pair of get/set methods to provide a type of an HTTP request:

 ```js
 // The request uses POST method to get data